Amazing, this is the word that will come to mind when you discover the ramparts of Provins!

 You can also gain height by climbing the ramparts, still at the level of the 2 gates, but on the inside!

 Normally, you can go down into the moat to discover them below, thanks to the stairs.
-But due to major restoration work, access is temporarily unavailable.
+But due to major restoration work, access is temporarily unavailable at the Porte Saint-Jean.

 All along your walk, you can have fun naming the different shapes of the towers: round, rectangular, almond-shaped, octagonal, hexagonal, trapezoidal, etc.